asleepinglion/ng6-cli/docs/cli-architecture.md

 In order to make the code easy to maintain, refactor, and extend we used an object-oriented approach, striving to keep things singularly responsible and declarative.
 We also made sure that commands, templates, and even the CLI itself are easy to extend and customize.

-To keep things simple & dynamic the CLI uses the [Simple Inheritance Model](#simple_inheritance_model) for ES5.
+The CLI uses the [Simple Inheritance Model](#simple-inheritance-model) for ES5.
 We chose ES5 because we wanted to maximize our support for different versions of Node and (more importantly) because we wanted to maximize our ability to load commands & templates at run-time.

 ## Application Structure